libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • 10/24 Fixed Bug Causing Multiple Categories to be loaded into category list.
 Also fixed Empty Prompt Bug.
 Async API Version Only.

 • 10/19 Added New Category System for Sub-Agents, only in Async API script for now.

-• 10/15 Added Bot/User profile Descriptions to Agent mode

-• 10/14 Updated Ui External Resource Sub-Agent and fixed no collection error printing.

-• 10/9 Worked on profile description prompts.

-• 10/8 Added Experimental Bot and User profile descriptions.
-This can be disabled in the Api settings json.

-• 10/4 Continued to work on Api.
-Added more advanced webscrape for external resources sub-agent.

-• 10/2 Continued to work on Discord Bot. !WebScrape added.

-• 10/2  Added !Agent command to the Discord Bot.

-• 10/2 Converted .txt setting files to json

-• 10/1 Added Async Version of Api as well as fixed discord bot

-• 9/28 Added Discord Bot Script using Api in ./Aetherius_API/Examples

-• 9/28 Added basic API script that can be imported to use Aetherius programmatically.
-(Still an early work in progress)

-• 9/26 Continued to work on Sub-Agent System

-• 9/25 Updated OpenAi Version of Aetherius with Llama 2 versions features.

-• 9/24 Better outlined dependencies to increase requirements.txt install time.

-• 9/24 Continued to work on Sub-Agent system.

-• 9/23 Added Memory Search Sub-Agent and an autonomous web-search if the needed information is not in the External Resources DB.

 ------